 - I believe this location has moved and is now at 3993 30th St, San Diego, CA 92104

-Honestly if I would have seen this place without knowing what it was, I probably wouldn’t have gone in.
+Honestly, if I would have seen this place without knowing what it was, I probably wouldn’t have gone in.
 It is in a weird part of north San Diego and is in a building that looks very run down from the outside, but at least it has an A rating.
-The inside is two small rooms with some eclectic pictures, including a signed one with Guy Fieri from Diners, Drive-ins and Dives, where I originally heard of this restaurant.
+The inside is two small rooms with some eclectic pictures, including a signed one with Guy Fieri from Diners, Drive-ins, and Dives, where I originally heard of this restaurant.

 When you enter the restaurant, you simply order from the bar and seat yourself, while you wait for your favorite childhood animal to arrive on your plate.
-I especially liked the menu, it was pretty unique.
+I especially liked the menu; it was pretty unique.

-My friend Kirby and I decided to sample three of the most unique burgers and we chose antelope, gator and kangaroo.
+My friend Kirby and I decided to sample three of the most unique burgers, and we chose antelope, gator, and kangaroo.

 They both paled in comparison to how bad the antelope was though.
-I took one bite and couldn’t take anymore.
+I took one bite and couldn’t take it anymore.
 I was sad that this antelope probably escaped a lion only to end on my plate and not be eaten.
 I can’t describe it other than to say it was something I do not want to eat ever again.

-All in all you cannot put a price tag on an experience like this.
+All in all, you cannot put a price tag on an experience like this.
 Even if you are not a fan of one or two of the burgers, when else would you get to say you ate gator and kangaroo without leaving California?
 I would highly recommend it once, but it will be up to you to decide whether it is good enough to come back.